 The main reason for owning multifamily property has changed …

-Since the tax change of 1986, until recently, the top 4 reasons for buying apartments were:
+Until recently, the top 4 reasons for buying apartments were:

 - Cash Flow